 We recommend using a credit card wherever possible because you will get a better exchange rate than at an ATM or exchange bureau.
 A lot of credit cards still charge a foreign-transaction fee, so make sure to find a credit card that has no fees.
 Most hotels, restaurants and retailers will accept major credit cards in large cities.

 When you need pocket money, use your debit card at a bank.
 You will get a much more favorable exchange rate than those offered by foreign-exchange bureaus.

-It is also a good idea to have a little cash on you when you arrive to an airport in a foreign country in case you need to pay for a visa or taxi and unfortunately, ATMs are not always reliable!
-Try to change as little cash as possible at the airport currency exchange bureau, as they often charge hefty fees for foreign travelers.
+It is also a good idea to have a little cash on you when you arrive to an airport in a foreign country in case you need to pay for a visa or taxi.
+Unfortunately, ATMs are not always reliable!
+Try to exchange as little cash as possible at the airport currency exchange bureau, as they often charge hefty fees for foreign travelers.

 TravelPerks Does Not Provide Visas.